srinivasDadhapur/nodeAuthApp/README.md

 a simple web site with a register, login functionality

-written in nodejs, angular, mongodb
+written using nodejs, angular, mongodb